appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

 #### Supported arguments

- * _element_: Element id to long tap on. _x_ and _y_ tap coordinates
+ * _element_: The internal element identifier (as hexadecimal hash string) to long tap on.
- will be calulated relatively to the current element position on the screen if this argument is provided.
+ _x_ and _y_ tap coordinates will be calulated relatively to the current element position on the screen if this argument is provided.
 Otherwise they should be calculated relatively to screen borders.
  * _x_: x tap coordinate of type float.
 Mandatory parameter